John Fairfax, 11th Lord Fairfax of Cameron

-John Contee Fairfax, 11th Lord Fairfax of Cameron (September 18, 1830 - September 25, 1900) was an American man who de facto held a Scottish peerage.
+John Contee Fairfax, 11th Lord Fairfax of Cameron (18 September 1830 - 25 September 1900) was an American peer, landowner, and physician.

 Early life

-John Contee Fairfax was born at Vaucluse, Virginia, the second son of Albert Fairfax (April 15, 1802 - May 9, 1835) and Caroline Eliza Snowden (April 21, 1812 - December 28, 1899), who were married on April 7, 1828.
-His elder brother was Charles S. Fairfax, 10th Lord Fairfax of Cameron.
+John Contee Fairfax was born into the Fairfax noble family, at Vaucluse Plantation in Virginia.
+Fairfax was second son of Albert Fairfax, Master of Fairfax (15 April 1802 - 9 May 1835) and Mistress Caroline Eliza Snowden (21 April 1812 - 28 December 1899), who were married on 7 April 1828.
+He inherited the baronial title when his elder brother, Charles S. Fairfax, 10th Lord Fairfax of Cameron, former Speaker of the California Assembly, died without issue.

 Personal life

-He married Mary Brown Kirby, daughter of Col. Edward Kirby (US Army), in 1857.
+He married Mary Brown Kirby, daughter of Col. Edward Kirby, U.S. Army, in 1857.
 They had the following children: